Fairforest Middle School

 Fairforest Middle believes that open communication from school and home is a key component for educational success.
-Our Parent/Student Handbook, Parent Involvement Policy, District 6 Title I brochure, and school brochure is designated to facilitate communication and serve as a reference sheet to provide information to families.
+Our Parent/Student Handbook, Parent Involvement Policy, District 6 Title I brochure, and school brochure are designed to facilitate communication and serve as a reference sheet to provide information to families.

 We welcome your support and feedback throughout the school year.
 Please join us for Parent Teacher Organization and School Improvement Council meetings.
 By working together, we can help each student meet their true potential.
 We look forward to working with you this year and celebrating our students’ achievements!

 The MISSION of Fairforest Middle School is to ensure the highest quality education for its diverse student population by providing an integrated STEAM curriculum in a safe and nurturing environment in partnership with local stakeholders, we challenge learners to become creative innovators in the 21st century.